isomerpages/cris-scri/news-and-events/news/_posts/2024-06-11-post-SCRI AMS GRADE Methodology for Clinical Practice Guidelines 2024.md

 </tbody>
 </table>
 <p></p>
-<p>&nbsp;In May and June 2024, SCRI, Cochrane Singapore <a href="#_msocom_1" class="msocomanchor" rel="noopener noreferrer nofollow" target="_blank">[1]</a>&nbsp;and
+<p>&nbsp;In May and June 2024, SCRI, Cochrane Singapore&nbsp;and the Academy
-the Academy of Medicine, Singapore (AMS) jointly organised a workshop designed to provide AMS workgroup members and clinicians<s> </s>with the technical skills and knowledge to develop their own clinical practice guidelines (CPGs).
+of Medicine, Singapore (AMS) jointly organised a workshop designed to provide AMS workgroup members and clinicians<s> </s>with the technical skills and knowledge to develop their own clinical practice guidelines (CPGs).
 CPGs are important for patient care, because these frameworks ensure consistent, evidence-based care to support healthcare professionals in making informed and effective treatment decisions.
 The training focused on effectively utilising the Grading of Recommendations Assessment, Development and Evaluation (GRADE) guidelines methodology to support evidence-based framework to support clinical decision making.</p>
 <p>The workshop consisted of three modules over seven sessions, covering
 key aspects such as:</p>
 <ol data-tight="true" class="tight">